-- 3.4.
-Develop a procedure that will allow BART to respond to unsolicited proposals for property development on sites not identified in the 4-year Workplan.
-Although BART does not encourage unsolicited proposals, they can be a valuable means for BART to partner with local communities and/or the development community to produce innovative or unique developments that deliver benefits in excess of what is typically provided by the market. - 4.5.
+- 4. Develop a procedure that will allow BART to respond to unsolicited proposals for property development on BART-owned land.
+Although BART does not encourage unsolicited proposals, they can be a valuable means for BART to partner with local communities and/or the development community to produce innovative or unique developments that deliver benefits in excess of what is typically provided by the market. - 5.
 Revisit the Transit-Oriented Development Policy every 10 years.